MishC/Udacity_DataAnalyst/README.md

 *Project 4* - Data Wrangling Project
 Data Wrangling is about the gathering, accessing, cleaning and analyzing the data.
 We have analyzed tweets on the WeRateDogs twitter account from 2015-11-15 up to 2017-08-01.
 Based on the given and downloaded data, I analyzed favorite and retweet counts based on the ratings.
 I assigned to these ratings also the most frequent breed, and I determined the most common breeds and also the tweet with the highest favorite and retweet counts based on the whole dataset.
 Dataset contains one plot, 2 tables and additional report files (pdf).

+*Project 5* - Communicate your data findings
+In this project I chose the data about loans (Nov 2005- Mar 2014) in the Prosper company.
+I was answering the main questions:

+What factors affect a loan’s outcome status?
+What affects the borrower’s APR or interest rate?
+Are there differences between loans depending on how large the original loan amount was?

+I did explanatary visualisation and converted slides into a slidedeck.